srithegreat/codes/genes_de_v1.md

 exp <- exp[keep,]
 ```

-### 12463 genes filtered which has a cpm of greater than 1 for at least two samples.
+#### 12463 genes filtered which has a cpm of greater than 1 for at least two samples.

+## Genes Density

 ```r
 nsamples <- ncol(exp)